• Skip to primary navigation

 four photos in a collage showing how to prep for hot pepper jelly

-Top Left and Right – Wash your peppers and finely chop them.
-I love using this food chopper to chop mine into perfect tiny squares, it is amazing!
+Step 1 - Wash your peppers and finely chop them.
+I love using this food chopper to chop mine into perfect tiny squares, it is amazing.

 four photos showing steps of cooking pepper jelly on the stove